Mystic Marriage of St. Catherine (Memling): Attribution and provenance

 Only two of Memling's works are definitively attributed and dated; both are at Old St. John's Hospital (Sint-Janshospitaal).
 The St John Altarpiece is inscribed with a date of 1479, almost certainly the date it was installed; Triptych of Jan Floreins is inscribed and probably commissioned by a prelate or brother at the hospital.
 Attributions and dating depend on stylistic analysis, but because Memling repeated compositions such as this, dating is more problematic.
 Generally art historians agree he executed St. Catherine at about the same time as the altarpiece, probably around 1480.
 Friedländer first suggested the 1480 date in 1916; a date that since has been substantiated with tree ring analysis.

 There is no record of the painting's owners until its purchased by Sir Joshua Reynolds of London, who may have acquired it on a trip to Bruges, or from John Taylor of Ashbourne, who is recorded as an owner.
 It was bequeathed to a Mrs Davenport in London, who showed it Burlington House.
-At an unknown date it was acquired by architect G. F. Bodley and later sold to an London art dealer who had it cleaned and passed it to Parisian dealer, Leopold Goldschmidt.
+At an unknown date it was acquired by architect G. F. Bodley and later sold to a London art dealer who had it cleaned and passed it to Parisian dealer, Leopold Goldschmidt.
 He had it exhibited in the 1902 Bruges exposition.
 Benjamin Altman bought it in 1911 for $200,000 and bequeathed it on his death in 1913 to the Altman Collection at New York's Metropolitan museum.